 Cloud Manager does not provide SSL certificates or private keys.
-These must be obtained from third party certification authorities.
-Refer to Getting an SSL Certificate to learn more.
+These must be obtained from Certification Authorities (CAs).

 AEM as a Cloud Service only supports secure

 OV and EV certificates provide users with extra, CA-validated information that can be used to decide if the owner of a website, sender of an email, or digital signatory of executable code or PDF documents is trustworthy.
 DV certificates do not allow such ownership verification.

 At any given time, Cloud Manager will allow a maximum of 50 SSL certificates to be installed.
 These can be associated with one or more environments across your program and also include any expired certificates.

 If you have reached the limit, review your certificates and consider: